Karate does not have any racial, gender or other restrictions

 Children and adults have a lot of fun during Karate practice.
 For kids, it is a fun activity which improves their health, discipline and self-confidence.
 In the modern environment, full of various stresses, those qualities are very important to achieve.

 Training sessions are held mostly three times per week.
 That type of schedule allows us to develop and maintain students’ skills.
 Our training environment is always friendly.
-A very important tradition in Karate is the involvement of more skillful senior students as aids for their younger fellow students, usually to help them in mastering difficult techniques and concepts.
+A very important tradition in Karate is the involvement of more skilful senior students as aids for their younger fellow students, usually to help them in mastering difficult techniques and concepts.
 This creates a unique atmosphere of camaraderie and team bonding.

 Toronto Suiken Bugeikai is proud to invite everyone to attend Traditional Okinawan Karatedo training sessions.
 We sincerely hope that our programs can bring benefits to your life and to our community.